 Once you have separated the bad shoes, what you definitely have left are the good shoes that are in good condition.
 You can even go further to select some of the good shoes that you don’t like anymore and may never wear again.
 This group may include shoes that your kids have outgrown, or shoes that hurt your feet, outdated shoes, or shoes that you just don’t fancy anymore.
 All these shoes that you might not need again can be extra luggage, do well to sell the ones you can sell or give them out to family and friends who may still need these shoes. you can also donate some of the footwear to charity, many charity organizations will gladly receive these shoes in good condition and will give you a receipt that may qualify you for future tax deductions.
 You will be amazed at how much you can save when you leave out shoes that you don’t need, it will require less packing materials, fewer items to relocate, and less you will have to pay in moving costs.

 Put the shoes you are taking along to your new home in one group and arrange them according to their type; boots, high heels, sneakers, flip-flops, stiletto, and slippers among others.
 You can have sneakers packed together in one bag, boots, and slippers in different bags for easy identification and sorting when you get to your new home.

 Prepare your shoes for packing

 Once you have made up your mind on which shoes you are moving and those you are not moving.
-You need to prepare the ones you are moving to your new home by checking if there are some of it that need minor repairs.
-Check for the ones with worn out zips or soles, fix and sew the ones that are not in shape or torn.
+You need to prepare the ones you are moving to your new home by checking if there are some of them that need minor repairs.
+Check for the ones with worn-out zips or soles, fix and sew the ones that are not in shape or torn.
 Make sure you fix them before the day you wish to move, you can take them to a local cobbler and find out how much it will cost to repair them.
 However, if you notice that some of them might not be worth the time and money you will spend to fix them, then you might jettison them and decide not to relocate them with you.

 Clean your shoes